Home Windows 7 Windows 8 Freeware Privacy

 5. Insert your Windows XP CD into the CD/DVD drive and browse the same from the Winbuilder (Refer screenshot).

-7. Once it finishes the building of Live XP image process, you need insert a blank CD so that it burns the Live XP image file into the blank CD.
+7. Once it finishes building Live XP image, you need to insert a blank CD so that it burns the Live XP image file into the blank CD.
 Keep the burn speed at minimum to get the best results.

 8. If you have followed the procedure neatly, you will have a Live XP CD in your hand.